bhuels/clutch_project/README.md

 A python API using Flask to convert an address to geospatial data and identify the state.

 Run these commands from a terminal from the same folder as the files are stored.
-Folder name must be app to run correctly.
+Folder must be named "app" to run correctly.

 **************************************************************************************
 *** Note: Before running you will need to open app.py and put in your personal     ***